-The BTEC National Extended Certificate, Diploma and Extended Diploma in Health and Social Care are a collection of units that when combined are equivalent to 1, 2 or 3 A-levels qualification that is attractive to and recognised by universities and employers alike.
+The BTEC National Extended Certificate, Diploma and Extended Diploma in Health and Social Care are a collection of units that when combined are equivalent to 1, 2 or 3 A-levels.
+The qualification offers learners the experience of a vocational qualification that is attractive to and recognised by universities and employers alike.